medined/perl-5-by-example/perl_5_by_example/operators.md

   <TR>
     <TD bgColor=lightpink>The ternary operator is also referred to as the
       conditional operator by some references.<BR></TD></TR></TBODY></TABLE></B>

-<H3><A name="Example: Using the Ternary Operator to Assign Values">Example:
+### Example: Using the Ternary Operator to Assign Values

-Using the Ternary Operator to Assign Values</A></H3>I frequently use the ternary operator to assign a value to a variable when it can take one of two values.
+I frequently use the ternary operator to assign a value to a variable when it can take one of two values.
 This use of the operator is fairly straightforward.
 <P>
 <TABLE cellSpacing=0 cellPadding=0 border=0>